ccamara/accessibility-workshop/content/authors/didier-josselin/_index.md

   url: "http://gdr-magis.imag.fr/"

 # Short bio (displayed in user profile at end of posts)
 bio: "Dr. Didier Josselin is a Specialist in Spatial Analysis & Geographical Information Science, Director of Research (Prof) in the French National Center of Research (CNRS), Director of UMR ESPACE, Assistant Director of GdR MAGIS .
 He has more than 20 years of experience in both academic and industrial area.
-He has done his PhD in geography les infos La Déprise agricole en zone de montagne : vers un outil d’aide à la modélisation couplant systèmes d’induction et d’information géographique in the University Of Grenoble , France.
-He is working as a co-responsible or Participant in several SCIENTIFIC PROJECTS (2008-2017).
-He has supervised many post-doctorate, PHD, master and bachelor students.
-He has five book chapter, more than 24 research papers in international journals and 45 research papers in international/national conference proceedings in his credit.
-Didier Josselin has given many keynote speeches in his research area, particularly in Spatial Analysis and GEOmatics, geography .
-His last article is about reactive-city having for objectives to model and to visualize the city in movement and to anticipate its changes. e.g the model SERENICIM – System of assistant to the evaluation of the impacts of the climate change on the functioning of a littoral urban area
+He has done his PhD in geography.
 "

 interests: